dgroomes/browser-extension-framework/README.md

       content script.
 * [x] DONE Support FireFox in the example.
 If the example supports both Chromium and FireFox, then I can build it, verify the behavior in both browsers, and have confidence that the framework still works.
+* [ ] The "init" functions `initRpcBackground` and `initRpcWebPage` should be encapsulated in the `BackendWiring` and `PageWiring` apis right?
+* [ ] Update the overall instructions.
+Especially since I started bundling the source code files into a "bundle" (because we're compiling TypeScript into 'entrypoint'-like files), the instructions have gotten stale.
+Also the whole 'RPC sub-framework' isn't really clear anymore.
+The

 ## Reference